passaH2O/dorado/docs/source/install/index.rst

 Installation Instructions
 =========================

 dorado is compatible with Python 2.7, 3.6, 3.7, and 3.8.
-There are only 4 dependencies: `numpy <https://numpy.org/install/>`_, `matplotlib <https://matplotlib.org/3.2.2/users/installing.html>`_, `scipy <https://scipy.org/install.html>`_, `future <https://python-future.org/>`_, and `tqdm <https://pypi.org/project/tqdm/>`_.
+There are only 4 dependencies: `numpy <https://numpy.org/install/>`_, `matplotlib <https://matplotlib.org/3.2.2/users/installing.html>`_, `scipy <https://www.scipy.org/install.html>`_, `future <https://python-future.org/>`_, and `tqdm <https://pypi.org/project/tqdm/>`_.

 Installation via `pip`
 ----------------------
-.. note:: Not yet hosted on PyPI

-To `pip`-install this package, use the following command:
+To `pip`-install this package, first ensure that you have the dependencies listed above installed, and then use the following command:
 ::

-    $ pip install dorado
+    $ pip install pydorado

 Installation via `conda`
 ------------------------
-.. note:: Not yet hosted on conda-forge
+.. note:: Some users have experienced dependency incompatibilities when installing via conda.

 To `conda`-install this package, use the following command:
 ::

-    $ conda install -c conda-forge dorado
+    $ conda install -c elbeejay dorado

 Installation from source